gofair-foundation/fsr_qualification/CONTRIBUTING.md

 B. Check for duplicates

 1. Use the API: [check duplicates](https://peta-pico.github.io/tapas/tapas.html?api=peta-pico/dsw-nanopub-api&op=/find_gofair_qualified_things_x) by searching with the most common name (and similar names) of the FSR if there exists more than one nanopub.
-2. Goal is to keep only the most informative nanopub, possibly the latest one.
+2. The goal is to keep only the most informative nanopub, possibly the latest one.
+Duplicates will need to retracted/disapproved (see [F3C](#f-3c-when-the-fsr-nanopub-should-be-retracted)) and any accompanying GitHub issues closed accordingly.

 #### **Git Document Quality Check ->** [**G1 B**](#g1-b-steps-for-the-editor-to-document-the-quality-check)